yubobo/cdap/docs/loom-docs/source/guide/bcp/index.rst

 Business Continuuity Plan (BCP)
 ===============================

+To achieve high availability, a service should be resilient to failures.
 We first describe how high availability is achieved within a single datacenter, then describe several possible high availability setups across datacenters.

 .. toctree::
    :maxdepth: 2